-The Bioscience Discovery Evaluation Grant Program (BDEGP) was created by the Colorado General Assembly in 2006 to develop the state’s bioscience industry; it was recently extended through 2018.
+The Bioscience Discovery Evaluation Grant Program (BDEGP) was created by the Colorado General Assembly in 2006 to develop the state’s bioscience industry.
 The program was intended to leverage innovative bioscience discoveries made at Colorado’s major research institutions in order to create new jobs and companies.
 Money is available, under the program, to fund proof of concept bioscience research and to accelerate the success of bioscience startup companies who have licensed technology from one of Colorado’s research institutions.

 Grants of up to $75,000 are available to CSU faculty in order to enhance the commercial potential of bioscience research projects that focus on life sciences, engineering, material sciences, computer sciences, photonics, nanotechnology, or biofuels.
 Awards require one-to-one cost sharing.
 The selection process at CSU is carried out through CSU Ventures.
 Preference will be given to those projects exhibiting the greatest commercial potential and potential to create jobs in Colorado.

 To begin the application process, please submit a Letter of Intent (LOI) by 4pm on October 6, 2014, following the instructions provided.
 LOIs should be submitted to: email@example.com.